 Informational Webinar

-The MAKE IT Prize Facilities Track informational webinar is on Aug.
-15, 2023, at 12 p.m.
-MT.
-The webinar will give an overview of the Facilities Track and its phases, timelines, and submission requirements.
-Interested competitors can ask questions during the Q&A. Register for the webinar today.
+The MAKE IT Prize Facilities Track informational webinar recording gives an overview of the Facilities Track and its phases, timelines, and submission requirements.
+Watch the webinar recording to learn more.

 Challenge Guidelines